wesbos/es6-articles/README.md

 Blog posts and articles about ES6.
 These posts are derived from the video course available at [ES6.io](https://ES6.io).

 Professional transcripts of the videos are being made available.
-From those we are creating easy to reference blog posts that will live on Wesbos.com.
+From those, we are creating easy to reference blog posts that will live on Wesbos.com.

 Anyone is welcome to convert transcripts to blog posts as a means of solidifying their ES6 knowledge.
-Reviews, spelling corrections and re-wording is also welcome.
+Reviews, spelling corrections and re-wording are also welcome.

 ## Naming Conventions